Enhance workflows with Agentforce's real-time insights

 By

-A common use case is getting Einstein Copilot to provide real-time, actionable insights.
-Your knowledge of your org’s processes is the key to leveraging Copilot’s functionalities.
+When setting up custom agent actions, a common use case is getting it to provide real-time, actionable insights.
+Your knowledge of your org’s processes is the key to leveraging Agentforce’s functionalities.
 Imagine your users are browsing an opportunity and they want to know how likely they are to close it so they can prioritize their time.
 Or, they might be looking at some leads and trying to figure out if they’ll convert or not.

-With Einstein Copilot custom actions, you can enable your users to receive that information directly within their workflows, empowering them to make informed decisions and take proactive measures.
+With Agentforce custom actions, you can enable your users to receive that information directly within their workflows so they can make informed decisions and take proactive measures.

 Define your use case

-To get started, you must define your use case.
 Are you looking to predict the win rate of an opportunity?
 The conversion rate for a lead?
-Maybe create customer segments for marketing?
-In order for Copilot to surface real-time insights, you’ll need to first train and create a predictive model.
+In order for your agent to surface real-time insights, you’ll need to first train and create a predictive model.
 Your use case will inform the data you need to prepare for it.

 We’ll focus on our no-code option here.
 This is a quick, low-friction way of creating models for deployment.
 It supports binary classification and regression models, and it’s a fast and easy way for anyone to onboard onto model building.